ats-tandjoeng7/Mapping_Earthquakes/README.md

 ### 2023 Western Morocco Earthquake

 On September 8, 2023 (UTC) another devastating earthquake was recorded around the western part of Morocco.
 The epicenter of the quake was about 18 km west/southwest of Oukaïmedene, Morocco.
 Although the magnitude scale of this M6.8 quake was not as bad as that of the southern Turkey earthquake, the strong and shallow quake again caused severe damage and death toll throughout the southwest region of Morocco.
-More detailed information about the M6.8 earthquake that hit the western/southwestern region of Morocco in early September 2023 can also be found in [USGS.gov news](https://www.usgs.gov/news/featured-story/major-earthquake-strikes-oukaimedene-morocco).
+More detailed information about the M6.8 earthquake that hit the western/southwestern region of Morocco in early September 2023 can also be found in [USGS.gov featured story about Morocco earthquake](https://www.usgs.gov/news/featured-story/major-earthquake-strikes-oukaimedene-morocco).

 - Magnitude at the epicenter: **M6.8**
 - Location: about 54 km west/southwest of Oukaïmedene, **Morocco** (southwest of Marrakesh/Marrakech)